friction2d/friction2d.github.io/_drafts/friction-100-rc4.md

 download_active: true
 ---

 This release focuses heavily on squashing bugs and refining the core architecture.
-Given the long gap between releases and the extensive list of improvements, we decided a fourth release candidate was necessary.
+Given the long gap between releases and the extensive list of changes, we decided a fourth release candidate was necessary.

 ## Changes since 1.0.0 RC 3